softdev15/slate/source/index.html.md

 ### Authorization

 With the exception of logging in, all API methods require you to be authenticated.
 Once you have an access token ([see below](#logging-in)) you can send it along with any API requests you make in a header.
 If your access token was `abc123`, you would send it as the HTTP header `Authorization: abc123`.
-<aside class="warning">For an email with multiple attachments, all of the document container objects will have the same custom ID.</aside>
-<aside class="success">For an email with multiple attachments, all of the document container objects will have the same custom ID.</aside>

 # Common actions